rockettheme/docs/Docs/wordpress/themes/koleti/demo.md

 Here is a list of particles that are available in Koleti, as well as links to documentation to help you get started:

->> All Home Particles can be edited via Koleti Theme > Front Page > Layout.
+>> All Home Particles can be edited via Koleti Theme > Home > Layout.

 Theme Particles